 Yes, not everything is always cheaper back home.

-List of things to buy in South Africa and bring back to France:
+Things to buy in South Africa and bring back with you:

 -Tick & Flea powder for dogs

--Game Naartjie powder sachets (hard to find anywhere in Europe)
+-Game Naartjie powder sachets (hard to find in Europe)

--Kiwi Shoe polish (You have a bigger selection of shoe polish in SA.)
+-Kiwi Shoe polish (Cheaper and bigger selection in SA.)

 -Spices for food.
-(You have a much larger selection of spices in SA.)
+(Larger selection of spices in SA.)

 -Dried fruit and nuts (Bigger selection and better price in SA.)